Mister Rogers' Neighborhood season 2

 The following is a list of episodes from the second season of the PBS series, Mister Rogers' Neighborhood, aired in 1969.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (The Froggs are Moving)

 Mrs. Frogg receives a telegram that says she has been offered a position at the Westwood zoo, but the Frogg family must get permission from King Friday to leave since there will be no one to run the Museum-Go-Round.